Don’t have time to read the Guide now? We’ll email you a PDF copy.

-For those who want to become a trader, one of the first things that should be taken care of is the building (and following) of a comprehensive trading strategy.
+For an aspiring trader, one of the first things that should be taken care of is the building (and following) of a comprehensive trading strategy.

 Types of market analysis

 There are two broad methods of market analysis, briefly introduced in the last chapter, that will help you decide when and how to trade:

 Which is the best analysis method?

 On the Forex markets, traders usually rely on technical analysis to time their entry and exit from the market, while still keeping an eye on the economic calendar – top-down fundamental analysis – to keep abreast of news that can affect market volatility and trigger potential trading opportunities.

 Because fundamental analysts believe all information is not necessarily reflected in the price of an asset, they assume prices and values are different.

 Thus, this type of analysis looks at the forces that affect the supply and demand of an asset to work out the value of an asset.

 Once fundamental analysts have determined the intrinsic value of an asset, they can compare it with the current asset’s price to see if the asset is over – or undervalued.
 Essentially – value is what you get, price is what you pay.